Good protein, or one more to skip?

 It's good?
 It's bad?

-We won't get into big comparisons just yet, because as we said, we have to update the reviews section of the site.
+We're not going to get into big comparisons for now, because as we've already mentioned, we have to update the reviews section of the site.

-However, it is within the standards for this type of protein.
+However, it is within the standards of this type of protein.

-And so we come to probably the most complicated area of the analysis.
+And so we come to probably the most complicated area of analysis.

-Because base prices are practically never used, and if they are used, they greatly change the valuation of this supplement.
+Because the base prices are practically never used, and to be used, it changes the evaluation of this supplement a lot.

-Whether it's a promotion or a promo code, the value always ends up being (significantly) lower than it's supposed to be.
+Whether it's a promotion or a promo code, the value always turns out to be (significantly) lower than supposed.

-We have drawn up two tables to represent this, one with the base value and one with the promotion currently in effect (45% discount).
+We created two tables to represent this, one with the base value and another with the promotion in effect at the moment (45% discount).

-That base price for the 5kg format is not very nice to pay, but as you can see, it's currently at $54.98 without using any code.
+That base value for the 5kg format isn't very nice in terms of payout, but as you can see, it's currently at 54.98? without using any code.

-The cost per 100g of protein represents what you pay not per 100g of product, but per 100g of pure protein itself.
+The cost per 100g of protein represents what you pay not for 100g of product, but for 100g of pure protein.

-It is a very effective way to check the cost of a product against the cost per dose.
+It is a very effective way of checking the cost of a product against the cost per dose.

 In this case, you need 129.87g of product to get 100g of protein.

-Looking at the two values, the one with and without promotion, it seems that we are looking at two different products.
+Looking at the two values, the with and without promotion, it seems that we are analyzing two different products.